tohwsw/aws-account-factory/README.md

 The baseline templates and CdkAccountfactoryStack.template.json are created using AWS CDK.
 They are written in typescript and examples are uploaded into the CDK folder.
 The reference can be found in https://aws.amazon.com/cdk/

+## Roadmap

+List of pending features can be found here. https://github.com/tohwsw/aws-account-factory/projects/1